-Courtyard gardens, surrounded on all four sides by walls, are lifesavers for cramped spaces.
-They preserve privacy while welcoming in sunlight.
-They make even the smallest indoor room feel larger.
+Courtyard gardens, enclosed on all sides by walls or fences, are lifesavers for cramped spaces.
+They preserve privacy while welcoming sunlight.
+They make even the smallest home feel larger.
 We’ve collected 10 of our favorites:

 Color Code Above: By putting colorful patchwork tile on nearly every inch of the walls and floors of a tiny house’s open-air kitchen and courtyard garden, Vietnam-based architects a21studio transformed the miniscule into something magnificent.
 For more of this garden, see Saigon Story: Crazy Quilt Tile in a Courtyard Garden.
 Photograph courtesy of a21studio.
 Balcony Views When garden designer Brook Klausing first saw his clients’ townhouse backyard in Brooklyn’s Flatbush neighborhood, it looked bleak: a chain-link fence, an old concrete patio, and a patch of hard-packed dirt.
 No more.
 For more of this garden, see Garden Designer Visit: Brook Klausing Elevates a Brooklyn Backyard.
 Photograph courtesy of Brook Landscape.
 Privacy, Please Above: In Manhattan, an airy hedge of bamboo provides screening at the garden’s perimeter while a pared-down palette of green and white focuses the eye on the center of the space.
 “The white limestone is like a canvas.
 When the sun is directly overhead, you can see the shadows of the bamboo and other plants starkly against it,” says designer Julie Farris.
 Photograph by Matthew Williams.